 She is also a member of the Department’s Race Equity Steering Committee that is tasked with researching and implementing evidence-based practices to reduce racial disparity in child welfare outcomes.
 She received her Juris Doctor from New York Law School and her undergraduate degree in Philosophy and Religion from Christian Brothers University.

-Candice M. Alfonso is the Chief of Staff of the New Jersey Housing and Mortgage Finance Agency (NJHMFA), located in Trenton, New Jersey.
-Ms. Alfonso, who joined NJHMFA in 2021, oversees the day-to-day operations of the Agency, information technology systems, operations and facilities management, human capital management, marketing, budgeting, and strategic planning along with other duties essential to the efficient administration of the Agency.
+Candice M. Alfonso is the the Chief Diversity Officer for the Office of Diversity and Inclusion, Department of Treasury, located in Trenton, New Jersey.
+Ms. Alfonso, who joined NJHMFA in 2021, oversaw the day-to-day operations of the Agency, information technology systems, operations and facilities management, human capital management, marketing, budgeting, and strategic planning along with other duties essential to the efficient administration of the Agency.
 Prior to her appointment as Chief of Staff, Ms. Alfonso served as Senior Advisor for Economic Development for New Jersey Governor Phil D. Murphy, with a primary focus on the State’s economic response to COVID-19.
 She has over 20 years of multi-disciplinary supervisory, administrative management, and leadership experience and has served in all three branches of State government.
 Ms. Alfonso holds a BA degree in Sociology from St. Lawrence University, a Master of Public Administration from New York University, and a Juris Doctor from Seton Hall University School of Law.
 She is licensed to practice law in New Jersey, New York, and the U.S. District Court for the District of New Jersey.
 In December 2021, Ms. Alfonso was appointed as a Board Member to the Advisory Council for the Customer Experience Certificate Program at Seton Hall University, Stillman School of Business.

 Aarin Michele Williams

 NJ Department of Law and Public Safety, Division of Civil Rights